Benefits of Being a Benefits Corporation for Employers

 And one of the major benefits for entrepreneurs who want to form a benefits corporation is that their directors and officers “will not have or perceive the same constraints on the use of corporate assets that exist with traditional corporations.”
 In other words, and in very broad terms, benefits corporations can use more assets to engage in public interest work than can traditional corporations.
 As such, employers within a benefits corporation—or a “B Corporation” as it is commonly known—can hire more employees who will work toward public interest goals.

 If you have questions about forming a benefits or social purpose corporation, or if you have questions about the duties you owe to potential investors or to employees, an experienced labor lawyer can assist you.
-Contact Scott • Wagner and Associates for more information about our services.
+Contact Scott Law Team for more information about our services.